kgp134134-sys/GramKavach-CyberShield/README.md

 This project was built from my own idea, concept, planning, and hard work.
 AI tools helped with code generation, debugging, improvements, and documentation.

 > 🤖 AI assisted during development.
-The idea and concept are original.
+The idea, concept and project design are original.

 ## 📄 License